robbertl/socialwelfareappeal/_posts/2020-11-25-what -is-a-summary-appeal.md

 ---
 layout: post
-title: What is a Summary Social Welfare Appeal?
+title: What is a Summary Appeal?
 categories: [The Appeals Process]
 author: John Black
 ---